-As we indicated in our September 2013 and March 2014 Dodd-Frank Act Company-Run Stress Test disclosures, there are a number of important differences between our stress testing approach and the approach used by the Federal Reserve.
+There are a number of important differences between our stress testing approach and the approach used by the Federal Reserve.
 Our stress testing models are customized to reflect the unique profile and business model of each of our portfolios.
 The models incorporate vast amounts of detailed, internal performance data as well as customer and loan characteristics that we have, for years, systematically captured and used for decision-making and ongoing financial management.